mkonda/repsheet/README.md

 * `RepsheetEnabled <On|Off>` - Determines if Repsheet will do any processing
 * `RepsheetRecorder <On|Off>` - Determines if request information will be stored
 * `RepsheetFilter <On|Off>` - Determines if Repsheet will look for ModSecurity information
+* `RepsheetProxyHeaders <On|Off>` - Determines if Repsheet will look for the X-Forwarded-For header to determine remote ip
 * `RepsheetAction <Notify|Block>` - Determines the action to take if an IP is found on the repsheet. `Notify` will send a header downstream and `Block` will return a `403`
 * `RepsheetPrefix <prefix>` - Sets the logger prefix.
 This will precede any repsheet apache log lines
 * `RepsheetRedisTimeout n` - Sets the time (in milliseconds) before the attempt to connect to redis will timeout and fail